-Except for paying less for your baccy, you will also spare some time searching for places where to get the baccy (there’s not so many of them) as well as you will know what you’re getting because many brands in South and Central Americas are completely unknown for a Westerner.
+Except for paying less for your tobacco, you will also spare some time searching for places that sell rollies (there’s not so many of them) as well as you will know what you’re getting because many brands in South and Central Americas are completely unknown for a Westerner.
 In case you are interested in more details, please read further.
 FIY, for SEA scroll further down.

 Before I start, I need to say that I understand that tobacco has a bad influence on our health but at the same time as it could be good for one’s soul.
 Anyway, this piece will be mentioning brands of tobacco but there are no advertising revenue or any kind of profit-related intentions involved on my end.
 It only intends to be barely a shopping guide for us, the niche market baccy smokers.

 Where to get the rolling tobacco in Latin America?